 The By-Laws of CLSH may be amended by a simple majority of the Directors at a meeting of the Board of Directors and ratified by an affirmation vote of at least two- thirds (2/3) of the voting members in attendance at a meeting called for the purpose of considering the said amendments.
 No amended By-Law will be valid until so ratified.

 In these By-Laws and in all other By-Laws of CLSH hereafter passed unless the context otherwise requires words importing the singular number shall include the plural number.

 AMENDED by the Board of Directors and sealed with the corporate seal this 12th day of June 2019.

-Barrier – as defined in the Accessibility of Ontarians with Disabilities Act is anything that prevents a person with a disability from fully participating in all aspects of society because of his or her disability, including a physical barrier, an architectural barrier, information or communications barrier, an attitudinal barrier, a technological barrier, a policy or a practice.
+Barrier – as defined in the Accessibility of Ontarians with Disabilities Act is anything that prevents a person with a disability from fully participating in all aspects of society because of their disability, including a physical barrier, an architectural barrier, information or communications barrier, an attitudinal barrier, a technological barrier, a policy, or a practice.

 Disability – the term defined by the Accessibility for Ontarians with Disabilities Act and the Human Rights code refers to:

 a) any degree of physical disability, infirmity, malformation or disfigurement that is caused by bodily injury, birth defect or illness and, without limiting the generality of the foregoing, includes diabetes mellitus, epilepsy, a brain injury, any degree of paralysis, amputation, lack of physical coordination, blindness or visual impediment, deafness or hearing impediment, muteness or speech impediment, or physical reliance on a guide dog or other animal or on a wheelchair or other remedial appliance or device;